- Start date: September & January

-- Study mode and duration: 12 months part-time online
+- Study mode and duration: 12 months, full-time

 Study with us

 - become equipped with the necessary skills to work in the ever-growing language service provider industry

 - gain practical experience in Arabic-English translation through a range of applied, competence-building and specialised tasks that are rooted in real-world activities

 - boost employability by participating in Trados training through the RWS Campus scheme

 - option to pursue a research pathway toward PhD study

 - ideal for those who wish to become professional translators, for translation practitioners who wish to update their knowledge and skills in translation, or for language students who intend to work in international enterprises

 This course - a partnership with the Middle East University in Amman, Jordan – allows students with existing Arabic-English language skills to further their understanding of how to translate to a professional level.